shaunduncan/smokesignal/README.md

-smokesignal.py - simple python signaling
+smokesignal - simple python signaling
 ========================================

-`smokesignal.py` is a simple python library for sending and receiving signals.
+`smokesignal` is a simple python library for sending and receiving signals.
 It draws some inspiration from the django signal framework but is meant as a general purpose variant.